-Accompanying the terms and conditions of the ECC are three key documents that help make up the ECC: (i) the Contract Data; (ii) the Works Information; and (iii) the Site Information.
+Accompanying the terms and conditions of the ECC are three key documents that help make up the ECC:

+- i the Contract Data

+- ii the Works Information (renamed as 'Scope' in NEC4) and

+- iii the Site Information.

 The Contract Data details the project-specific requirements for the contract (e.g. a description of the works, the identity of people carrying out various key roles, and dates for commencement and completion of the works).
 The Works Information is critical because the contractor is obliged to carry out the works in accordance with the Works Information.
-Certain Compensation Events (which entitle the contractor to additional time and/or money) are also determined by reference to what is stated in the Works Information.
-The Works Information therefore sets out the detailed requirements for the carrying out of the works (e.g. details of which parts, if any, of the works the contractor is to design).
+Certain compensation events (which entitle the contractor to additional time and/or money) are also determined by reference to what is stated in the Works Information.
+The Works Information/Scope therefore sets out the detailed requirements for the carrying out of the works (e.g. details of which parts, if any, of the works the contractor is to design).
 The Site Information contains the factual material that concerns the site, boreholes, soil reports, etc. The information is usually provided by the employer.
-In addition to these key documents, there is a Schedule of Cost Components (and a Shorter Schedule of Cost Components) which helps to define certain costs which are paid to the contractor.
+In addition to these key documents, there is a Schedule of Cost Components (and a Shorter Schedule of Cost Components), which helps to define certain costs that are paid to the contractor.

 The employer is infrequently mentioned in the ECC.
 Instead, the administration of the ECC is generally carried out by a project manager and a supervisor.
-The project manager acts for the employer, issuing instructions, approving programmes, assessing Compensation Events and payments, etc. The supervisor performs a role that is similar to a clerk of works, only more so.
+The project manager acts for the employer, issuing instructions, approving programmes, assessing compensation events and payments, etc. The supervisor performs a role that is similar to a clerk of works, only more so.
 The supervisor is particularly prominent in the provisions relating to defects in the works.